azsk/AzTS-docs/01-Setup and getting started/README.md

 2. AzSK-AzTS-WorkItemProcessor-xxxxx
 3. AzSK-AzTS-AutoUpdater-xxxxx

 These function apps share a common Consumption hosting plan.
 Azure Functions in a Consumption plan are limited to 10 minutes for a single execution.
 As a result, subscription scan which take longer than 10 minutes will get terminated.
-Read more about hosting plans [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale).
+Read more about the hosting plans [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale).

-In this case, we recommend upgrading to a Premium plan in which the run duration defaults to 30 minutes to prevent function timeout.
-In addition to this, you can modify the function timeout value using Function App Service configuration.

-Following are steps to upgrade pricing tier and change function timeout value.
+In this case, we recommend you to upgrade the Function app hosting plan (pricing tier) which will give you the flexibility to increase the function timeout value.
+Following steps will guide you on how to upgrade pricing tier and change function timeout value for AzTS setup.

 1. Edit **'AzTSDeploymentTemplate.json'** which is downloaded along with the installation script in [this step](README.md#step-3-of-6-download-and-extract-deployment-package).

     1.a.
-Change 'defaultValue' of 'skuName' parameter to desired function app hosting plan id, for example, P1V2.
-You can read more about the hosting plans [here](https://azure.microsoft.com/en-in/pricing/details/app-service/windows/).
+To update function app hosting plan or pricing tier, change the 'defaultValue' of 'skuName' parameter to the required plan, for example, EP3 (ref. screenshot below).
+You can read more about the pricing details [here](https://azure.microsoft.com/en-us/pricing/details/functions/).

     ![FAQ_UpdateFuncHostingPlan_In_ARMTemplate](../Images/01_TSS_FAQ_UpdateFuncHostingPlan_In_ARMTemplate.png)